Causal inference with recurrent and competing events: Estimation

-Here, $\hat Y_t$ is an estimator of a counterfactual mean frequency function under interventions of interest and $\hat S$ is needed to define the system in Eq. \ref{eq: mean frequency estimator}.
-Finally, $\hat D$ is an estimator of a counterfactual competing event process under interventions of interest.
+Here, $\hat Y_t$ is an estimator of a counterfactual mean frequency function under interventions of interest and $\hat S_t$ is an auxiliary quantity used to define the system in (\ref{eq: mean frequency estimator}).
+Finally, $\hat D_t$ is an estimator of a counterfactual competing event process under interventions of interest.

-The stochastic differential equation in Eq. \ref{eq: mean frequency estimator} is uniquely determined by the integrators.
+The stochastic differential equation (\ref{eq: mean frequency estimator}) is uniquely determined by the integrators.
 Thus, presenting different estimators on this form amounts to presenting different integrators.
+We restrict the focus to the case with no tied event times in the remainder of this section for ease of presentation.